tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - *Question* (aamiri2-stat6250): After the Data step is compiled, what are the next steps during the execution phase?
 - Question (aguenane−stat6250): A raw data file with 20 records on the file executes how many times during the DATA step?
 - *Question* (ldai4-stat6250): How does the DATA step work?
+* Question (ljiang11-stat6250): How the the DATA step execute?
+* Answer (ljiang11-stat6250): It executes one record and iterate back to excute the second one.